kalendar/quickbeam/README.md

 [htmx-tags](https://marketplace.visualstudio.com/items?itemName=otovo-oss.htmx-tags).

 ### Instructions
-1. Clone this repo with `git clone https://github.com/kalendar/quickbeam.git --recurse-submodules`.
+1. Clone this repo with `git clone https://github.com/kalendar/quickbeam.git`.
-2. Initialize it with `uv sync --extra dev`.
-3. Set the environment variable `quickbeam_sqlite_database_path` to a valid sqlite database path.
+2. Set the environment variable `quickbeam_sqlite_database_path` to a valid sqlite database path.
 If no database file exists, it will be created.
-4. Enter the virtual environment and run `pre-commit install`, then `fastapi dev`.
-5. To watch and compile CSS changes, run `npx tailwindcss -i ./src/input.css -o ./static/main.css --watch` in the root directory.
+3. Run `dev.[ps1|sh]`.

 ### Python Types
 It is highly recommended to use a static type checker like [`pylance`](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) and to use types wherever applicable, eg. function parameters/returns, dictionaries and lists.